 Ironman World Championship

-Many years the Ironman World Championship takes place in Hawaii during October.
-It was supposed to be in Kona in 2021; but, with COVID-19, it was held elsewhere.
-However, it is scheduled to be in Kona in 2022!
-Start preparing now and have some fun during this championship on October 6 and 8, 2022.
+For many years the Ironman World Championship takes place in Hawaii during October.
+Start preparing now and have some fun during this championship!

 Kauai Chocolate and Coffee Festival